A Chandra Survey of Milky Way Globular Clusters. III. Searching for X-ray Signature of Intermediate-mass Black Holes: Acknowledgements

 \section{Acknowledgements}

 This work is supported by the National Key Research and Development Program of China (grant 2017YFA0402703) and the National Natural Science Foundation of China (grants 11873028 and 12003017).
 M.H. acknowledges support by the fellowship of China National Postdoctoral Program for Innovation Talents (grant BX2021016).
-The authors wish to thank Drs.
+The authors wish to thank an anonymous referee for helpful suggestions, and Drs.
 Feng Yuan and Zhengwei Liu for useful comments.